MTY-RocketLab/StandPruebas_modificaciones/README.md

 ## Adding the pressure sensor
 Currently there isnt a dirrect presure sensor which was a change that has been set to be made.

 Therefore we added certain functions to incorporate the sensor however a formula to get the exact PSI of the rocket is yet to be made.
+However, we decided to use a previous code as a reference to theoretical values to then make it simpler and later make changes for actual usefull presure sensor.

 ## Livestyle changes to the txt file
 The main changes in this were insted of giving a array based on